maitreverge/ft_transcendence/ultimate_project/databaseapi/FLO_NOTES.md

 🟧 Disable SwaggerUI in `docs_url=None,`  ===>  `main.py`

-🟧 Refactor some blocks of authentication (the cookies setup)
+🟧 Refactor some blocks of authentication (the cookies setup, CRSF stuff)

 ======================================= DONE =====================================